vueneue/docs/docs/guide/start.md

 Paths are relative to your project folder and you can use your Webpack resolve alias too.

+These files needs to exports Vue, Router and Store instanciation [via a factory function.](#base-files-code-structure)

 If they don't exists, this plugin will create them.
 When you are ready, you can add/install VueNeue plugin: